mikeroyal/Windows-11-Guide/Glossary.md

 [KDE Connect](https://kdeconnect.kde.org/) is a tool that lets you easily link up your phone to your computer, your computer to your tablet; or your computer to your Steam Deck device.

+[KeyboardStateView](https://www.nirsoft.net/utils/keyboard_state_view.html) is a simple tool for Windows that displays the current state and virtual key code of every key you press.
+It also allows you to view the current state of all keyboard keys.
+For every key, the following information is displayed: Key Name (VK_XXXX ), Description, Key Code (Decimal), Key Code (Hexadecimal), Key Pressed Status, Key Toggled Status (Useful for Num Lock, Caps Lock), and last time that the key was pressed.

 L

 [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is a tool that defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references.